pymc-devs/symbolic-pymc/_sources/tensorflow-simplification-example.rst.txt

 We start by including the graph normalization/simplifications native to TensorFlow via the \ ``grappler``\  module.
-In :numref:`grappler-normalize-function-sp`, we create a helper function that applies \ ``grappler``\  simplifications to a graph.
+In :ref:`grappler-normalize-function-sp`, we create a helper function that applies \ ``grappler``\  simplifications to a graph.

 .. code-block:: python
-    :caption: grappler-normalize-function-sp
     :name: grappler-normalize-function-sp

     from tensorflow.core.protobuf import config_pb2